 Most barbecue restaurants make pulled pork using a whole pork shoulder.
 However, that cut can be hard to find in the grocery store and weighs between 12 and 16 pounds.
 For the home cook, I highly recommend using a smaller cut of pork, such as the Boston Butt (also known as Boston roast) or the picnic roast.

 Applying a rub to your pork is essential for flavorful pulled pork!
-Remember that since the rub adds tons of flavor, you want to apply the seasonings liberally before cooking.
+Remember that since the rub adds tons of flavor, you want to apply the seasonings liberally to the pork before cooking.

 To apply a rub to pork, make sure you first pat the raw pork butt (or shoulder) completely dry and then sprinkle the rub evenly all over the surface of the meat, massaging the rub in.
 For the best flavor, wrap the seasoned pork in plastic wrap and place it in the refrigerator overnight.
-Make sure you remove the pork from the refrigerator at least 3o minutes before cooking so it can come to room temperature.
+Just make sure you remove the pork from the refrigerator at least 30 minutes before cooking so it can come to room temperature.

 What temperature and how long to cook pulled barbecue pork?